Spas Delev

-Spas Borislavov Delev (Спас Бориславов Делев; born 22 September 1989) is a Bulgarian professional footballer who plays as a winger for Lokomotiv Sofia.
+Spas Borislavov Delev (Спас Бориславов Делев; born 22 September 1989) is a Bulgarian professional footballer who plays as a winger or forward for First League club Lokomotiv Sofia.

 Club career

 Youth career

 Born in Klyuch, part of Petrich Municipality, Delev started to play football in Pirin.
 During the season 2007–08 he played for the team in the Bulgarian amateur division.
 Pirin took first place and were promoted to the "B" professional football group.
 On 9 August 2008 Delev made his debut in professional football in a match against Botev Krivodol.
 In this match he scored his first goal in B PFG.
 In the first half of 2008–09 season Delev scored 8 goals in 16 matches.

 New Pirin

 After the union of the two Pirin clubs from Blagoevgrad in December 2008, Delev joined the part of the team, which plays in the top division.
 On 4 March 2009, he scored a goal in a match against CSKA Sofia for the Bulgarian Cup and Pirin eliminated their opponent.
 In the semi-final of that tournament against Levski, Delev had a tragic accident.
 After a spasm of the lungs he remained lying on the grass, and was later sent to the emergency hospital.
 It was later found that he had played while suffering from the flu.

 Delev made his A PFG debut on 8 March, in a match against Cherno More.
 On 5 April, he scored twice against Belasitsa Petrich.
 Those were his first goals in A PFG.
 On 11 June, Delev was named the Best Young Footballer of the 2008–09 season in Bulgaria.
 Just 19, Delev's goals helped Pirin to reach the Bulgarian Cup final.